tinymce/tinymce-docs/_includes/configuration/content-style.md

 ## content_style

-This option allows you to set custom CSS styles as a string that will be injected into the editor's iframe.
+This option allows you to set custom CSS styles as a string that is injected into the editor's iframe.

-These styles are useful for previewing content as it will appear outside the editor.
-Since these styles are not saved with the content, it is important that they match the styles in the location that the content will appear.
+These styles are useful for previewing content as it appears outside the editor.
+Since these styles are not saved with the content, it is important that they match the styles in the location that the content appears.

 **Type:** `String`